hyperledger/bevel/docs/source/architectureref.rst

 Key Management is the process of overseeing the generation, exchange, storage, use and destruction of cryptographic keys.
 Key Management is an important consideration for blockchain as all transactions in blockchain are signed using digital keys.
 Loss of keys can lead to financial loss as well as brand impact to the organization conducting the transaction.

-The Blockchain Automation Framework uses `Hashicorp Vault`_ to hold secrets that are used by the DLT platform.
+The Blockchain Automation Framework uses `Hashicorp Vault`_ to hold secrets that are used by the DLT/Blockchain platform.
 A secret is anything that you want to tightly control access to (e.g. API keys, passwords, certificates).
 Vault provides a unified interface to any secret, while providing tight access control and recording a detailed audit log. `Hashicorp Vault`_ provides an abstraction on top of a Cloud KMS and does not create Cloud Platform lock-in.
 See the `Platform-Specific Reference Guides`_ for specific details on the structure of the Vault.
 Vault is a pre-requisite for BAF and should be configured and available before the automation is triggered.

 Identity and Access Management (IAM)